 - A. Installer Qualifications: An installer acceptable to vinyl window manufacturer for installation of units required for this Project. - 1.
 Installer's responsibilities include providing professional engineering services needed to assume engineering responsibility. - 2.
-Engineering Responsibility: Preparation of data for vinyl windows, including Shop Drawings, based on testing and engineering analysis of manufacturer's standard units in assemblies similar to those indicated for this Project. - B. Manufacturer Qualifications: A manufacturer capable of fabricating vinyl windows that meet or exceed performance requirements indicated and of documenting this performance by inclusion in lists and by labels, test reports, and calculations. - C. Source Limitations: Obtain vinyl windows through one source from a single manufacturer.
-Product Options: Information on Drawings and in Specifications establishes requirements for vinyl windows' aesthetic effects and performance characteristics.
+Engineering Responsibility: Preparation of data for composite windows, including Shop Drawings, based on testing and engineering analysis of manufacturer's standard units in assemblies similar to those indicated for this Project. - B. Manufacturer Qualifications: A manufacturer capable of fabricating composite windows that meet or exceed performance requirements indicated and of documenting this performance by inclusion in lists and by labels, test reports, and calculations. - C. Source Limitations: Obtain composite windows through one source from a single manufacturer.
+Product Options: Information on Drawings and in Specifications establishes requirements for composite windows' aesthetic effects and performance characteristics.
 Aesthetic effects are indicated by dimensions, arrangements, alignment, and profiles of components and assemblies as they relate to sightlines, to one another, and to adjoining construction.
-Performance characteristics are indicated by criteria subject to verification by one or more methods including preconstruction testing, field testing, and in-service performance.
+Performance characteristics are indicated by criteria subject to verification by one or more methods including preconstruction testing, field testing, and in-service performance

-A. Field Measurements: Verify vinyl window openings by field measurements before fabrication and indicate measurements on Shop Drawings.
+A. Field Measurements: Verify composite window openings by field measurements before fabrication and indicate measurements on Shop Drawings.

-- A. Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace vinyl windows that fail in materials or workmanship within specified warranty period. - 1.
+- A. When warranties are required, verify with Owner's counsel that special warranties stated in this Article are not less than remedies available to Owner under prevailing local laws.
+Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace composite windows that fail in materials or workmanship within specified warranty period. - 1.
 Failures include, but are not limited to, the following: - a.
 Failure to meet performance requirements. - b.
 Structural failures including excessive deflection, water leakage, air infiltration, or condensation. - c.
 Faulty operation of movable sash and hardware. - d.
-Deterioration of vinyl, other materials, and finishes beyond normal weathering. - e.
+Deterioration of composite material, other materials, and finishes beyond normal weathering. - e.
 Failure of insulating glass. - 2.
 Warranty Period: - a.
-Window: Two years from date of Substantial Completion. - b.
-Glazing: Five years from date of Substantial Completion. - c.
-Vinyl Finish: Five years from date of Substantial Completion.
+Non-glass parts: [10] years from date of Substantial Completion. - b.
+Glass: [20] years from date of Substantial Completion. - c.
+Composite Finish or color fade: [5] years from date of Substantial Completion.